kubebeam/kubescape-headlamp-plugin/README.md

 # Kubescape Headlamp Plugin

-This project provides an open source Kubescape plugin for Headlamp.
+The Kubescape Headlamp plugin provides an open source plugin for Headlamp.
 It builds upon the work of [Kubescape](https://kubescape.io/) and [Headlamp](https://github.com/headlamp-k8s/headlamp).

-The purpose of the plugin is to assist in the overall use cases for Kubescape, as documented [here](https://kubescape.io/).
+Headlamp is a dashboard for Kubernetes, and is extensible with plugins.
+Kubescape is a security platform protecting against configuration issues and image vulnerabilities.

-The plugin will build extra menuitems in Headlamp for configuration and image scanning.
+The Kubescape Headlamp plugin provides views in Headlamp for configuration and vulnerabilities scanning, based on information delivered by the Kubescape operator.

-The plugin is yet in alpha status and should not be used in production.

 ## Demo